vincentpierre/ml-agents-dots/Documentation~/README.md

         }
     }
 ```
-The ActuatorEvent data contains a key (here an entity) to identify the Agent and a `GetContinuousAction` and `GetDiscreteAction` methods to retrieve the data in the event.
+The ActuatorEvent data contains the Entity that requested the decision and a `GetContinuousAction` and `GetDiscreteAction` methods to retrieve the action data in the event.

 Another way to retrieve actions is to use the `ActionHashMapUtils` as follows :